Click to toggle navigation menu.

 Cyber incidents are separate.
 A ransomware attack that takes your platform offline is a cyber claim, not a Tech E&O claim.
 A data breach that exposes client data is a cyber claim.
 You need both policies if you want complete protection.

 Bodily injury and property damage have limited coverage.
 Traditional Tech E&O is focused on economic and financial harm.
-If your AI system contributes to a physical injury in a medical device context, for example, the exposure may fall outside standard Tech E&O and require specialized coverage.
+If your AI system contributes to a physical injury in a medical device context, the exposure may fall outside standard Tech E&O and require specialized coverage.

 Intellectual property infringement.
 If a client claims your AI model was trained on their proprietary data without authorization, or that your outputs infringe on copyrighted material, standard Tech E&O may not cover it.
 AI-specific IP exposure is an emerging and unsettled area of coverage that deserves close attention in your policy review.